maim-lain/schooloflust/quests.md

 <br>
 <br>

-## Flora the Bum:
+## Mom the Bum:
 <details>
   <summary>Description:</summary>

-You find Flora drunk on the couch.
+You find Mom drunk on the couch.
 What's going on?

 **Objectives:**
-#1 - Talk to Flora on the couch in the living room.
+#1 - Talk to Mom on the couch in the living room.
-#2 - Talk to Flora when she's not asleep.
+#2 - Talk to Mom when she's not asleep.
-#3 - Give $100 to Flora.
+#3 - Give $100 to Mom.

 **Walkthrough:**
-- At night go to the living room and talk to Flora
+- At night go to the living room and talk to Mom
-- Once you get $100 talk to Flora in the kitchen and give her the money
+- Once you get $100 talk to Mom in the kitchen and give her the money
 - incomplete
 </details>